Home

 Salmon

 Most people consider salmon to be the king of fish - I like it, but I prefer trout - it's got a more delicate flavour in my opinion.
 You can buy salmon all year round - normally farmed.
-If you can get wild salmon then you'll see the difference - the flesh is much firmer.
+If you can get wild salmon then you'll see the difference - the flesh is much firmer and a very much deeper in colour.

 Trout